jumpingaccess/Hippodata2Equipe/php/README.md

-# Equipe Extension - Hippodata Import
+# Equipe Extension - Hippodata Import (PHP Version)

-This extension allows importing competitions, start lists and results from the Hippodata API to Equipe.
+This PHP extension allows importing competitions, start lists and results from the Hippodata API to Equipe.

 ## Features